 Mandatory Auto Insurance Coverage in Alabama

-According to the Alabama Department of Insurance, the state requires all drivers to invest in at least:
+According to the Alabama Department of Insurance, the state requires these minimum auto insurance liability limits:

 - $25,000 in bodily injury liability per person

 - $50,000 in bodily injury liability per accident